gwiam/awt_atoyom/porting_scripts.md

     - use _ready() to supliment Awake
         - though it's not the first thing that gets executed aparently
     - instead of referencing components you reference nodes, do not forget to cast those to the right type
-    - delaying execution has to be done with a timer and signals
+    - delaying execution has to be done by starting a timer and connecting the timeout signal
         - can also be done in one line using "await get_tree().create_timer(<time>).timeout"
     - on_enable is going to be done with signals
     - instead of adding multiple scripts to one node just reuse the "Monobehavior" nodes